-We have always been suggested not to mix on headphone for many reasons such as: spending too much time with headphones on is dangerous for our ears; the mix won't translate well on speakers; you are more subject to ear fatigue, etc. But there are some exceptions when headphones become very handy.
+We have always been suggested not to mix on headphones for many reasons such as: spending too much time with headphones on is dangerous for our ears; the mix won't translate well on speakers; you are more subject to ear fatigue, etc. But there are some exceptions when headphones become very handy.

 Here are my 4 Top Tips on using headphones while mixing for specific purposes.

-Check the low end
+Mixing with headphones: Check the low end

 Turned up that headphones are handy when applying reverbs and delay.
 It's unbelievable how well they can give you a good understanding of the amount of FXs.

 Mixing with headphones: Editing